brohitbrose/linkedin-games/README.md

 #### Defining Some Assumptions

 LinkedIn's definition of a "guess" is not formally specified.
-Let's ignore that aspect for now and assume that we have following guarantee:
+We'll ignore that ambiguity for now and proceed with the following guarantee:

 - **Invariant A:** For any provided puzzle with $`N`$ blank cells, there exists a sequence of moves $`[m_1, m_2, ..., m_N]`$ that solves the puzzle where each $`m_i`$ indicates the finalizing of some blank cell.
-Only one such sequence, ignoring order, exists for a provided puzzle.
+Exactly one such sequence (ignoring order) exists for a provided puzzle.

 This at least gets us started toward an algorithm: iterate over every blank cell, check if we can confidently mark it without "guessing" (again, let's not yet worry about what exactly that means), do so if we can, and repeat until no blank cells remain.
 But this strategy wastes work; in the early stages of solving a puzzle, most blank cells cannot be marked, and we're checking all of them.